microsoft/CNTK/README.md

 ## Disclaimer

 CNTK is in active use at Microsoft and constantly evolving.
-There will be bugs in places.
+There will be bugs.